"Be the change you want to see in the world."

 Wimp

-The mature Warrior stands on two pillars: strength and compassion.
+The Mature Warrior stands on two pillars: strength and compassion.
 The Wimp has kept only one.
-He has compassion without the force that makes it work, the backbone that makes it stable, or the courage that makes it useful.
-His sensitivity has become collapse because it has no structure.
+He has compassion but none of the force that makes it work, none of the backbone that makes it stable, none of the courage that makes it count for anything.
+His sensitivity has caved in on itself.

-He has the false belief that he shouldn't do things he's afraid of.
-He becomes a pushover and gives up easily on his dreams.
+He believes he shouldn't do things he's afraid of.
+He becomes a pushover and gives up on his dreams.
 He is depressed, lacks confidence, and feels sorry for himself.
-He tries to get things from others by making them feel sorry for him or guilty.
+He tries to get things from others by making them feel sorry for him.

 Wimp Declarations

-• Everything hurts & everyone is against me.
+- Everything hurts and everyone is against me.

-• The world is too scary & challenges too big.
+- The world is too scary for me.

-• The world happens to me; I can't change it.
+- Things happen to me; I can't change them.

 The Wimp's Imbalance

 He stays in touch with compassion but loses touch with strength.
-He believes being strong or aggressive is harmful, so he cuts himself off from these parts of mature masculinity.
+He believes being strong is harmful.
+He cuts himself off from these parts of mature masculinity.

-He avoids strength because he fears becoming like the Bully.
-Rather than learning to use strength well, he avoids it altogether.
+He avoids strength because he fears becoming the Bully.
+Rather than learning to use strength well, he avoids it.

 The Strength He Buried